Letting the tiger out of its cage: bosonic coding without concatenation: Introduction

 \section{Introduction}

-Quantum mechanical effects offer faster solutions to certain structured problems, communication that is secure from eavesdropping, and accurate simulation of natural processes \cite{shor1999polynomial,bennett2014quantum,huang2021power,nisqrmp,dalzell2023quantum,yamakawa2024verifiable,jordan2024optimization}.
+Quantum mechanical effects offer faster solutions to certain structured problems, secure communication from eavesdropping, and accurate simulation of natural processes \cite{shor1999polynomial,bennett2014quantum,huang2021power,nisqrmp,dalzell2023quantum,yamakawa2024verifiable,jordan2024optimization}.
 The needed effects are difficult to preserve in an inherently classical world, and error correction is necessary in order to maintain them and realize useful applications.

 The typical building block of a quantum system consists of only two low-lying quantized energy states of a natural system, such as an atom or molecule, or an engineered one, such as an electronic circuit.
-These building blocks have to be combined, or "scaled up", to have enough redundancy so as to protect from noise. \eczoo[Error-correcting codes]{qubits_into_qubits} have been extensively studied for such discrete variable (DV) systems \cite{shor1995scheme,gottesman1997stabilizer,css,calderbank1998quantum}.
+These building blocks have to be combined, or "scaled up", to have enough redundancy so as to protect from noise.
+Error-correcting codes have been extensively studied for such discrete variable (DV) systems \cite{shor1995scheme,gottesman1997stabilizer,css,calderbank1998quantum}.

 However, many quantum systems --- atoms, molecules, and circuits included --- have access to states of higher energy.
-Much research has focused on studying the potential of \eczoohref[one or a few]{single-mode} such systems, or \textit{modes}, to encode information in their higher-lying state space \cite{gkp,cochrane1999macroscopically,leghtas2013hardware,pairbinomial}.
-This direction is bootstrapped by dramatic improvements in the control of such \eczoohref[bosonic quantum systems]{oscillators} (see, e.g., Refs.~\cite{sun2014tracking,leghtas2015confining,fluhmann2019encoding,grimm2020stabilization,putterman2024hardware,gertler2023experimental}, among many other advancements).
+Much research has focused on studying the potential of one or a few such systems, or \textit{modes}, to encode information in their higher-lying state space \cite{gkp,cochrane1999macroscopically,leghtas2013hardware,pairbinomial}.
+This direction is bootstrapped by dramatic improvements in the control of such bosonic quantum systems (see, e.g., Refs.~\cite{sun2014tracking,leghtas2015confining,fluhmann2019encoding,grimm2020stabilization,putterman2024hardware,gertler2023experimental}, among many other advancements).

 It is tantalizing to consider error-correcting codes constructed \textit{intrinsically} in a large number of modes, whose redundancy comes from \textit{both} the large number of building blocks of the system ("breadth") and a high energy per block ("depth").
-One can consider \eczoohref[concatenating]{oscillators_concatenated} a DV and a single-mode code, i.e., first encoding in a qubit code and then encoding each physical qubit into a mode.
+One can consider concatenating a DV and a single-mode code, i.e., first encoding in a qubit stabilizer code and then encoding each physical qubit into a mode.
 However, since the scaling comes strictly from the DV part of such an encoding, more powerful codes that cannot be expressed as concatenated codes should be possible.